qmk/qmk_firmware/users/jonavin/readme.md

 - adds EMO_ keycodes for text emojis

 INVERT_NUMLOCK_ENABLE
-- inverts the Num lock indicator, LED is on when num lokc is off
+- inverts the Num lock indicator, LED is on when num lock is off

 FUNCTIONS